Magyartanulas/magyartanulas.github.io/README.md

 websites listed below for further resources for practicing vocabulary and other aspects with the language.

 The goal here is clarification.
 Seeing as most native english speakers aren't given a thorough grammer education, these concepts shall be explained where relevant.

 The grammar will be explained in a progression route with sections from beginner to advanced.
+Feel free to skip ahead, but understanding of the prior sections is assumed.

 Starting from Section 2, there will be captioned images with no english translation.
 Try and see if you can ~~translate~~ understand these `Challenges` using the grammar concepts explained and the context of the images!